Faith Formation Ministries

 Please email ministries@nativity-bvm.org to inquire about any ministry you are interested in.

-RCIA is for those who desire to become Catholic, who is of another denomination, not baptized in any faith or if you just have questions.
-If you find yourself questioning your faith, or you desire to grow in the faith, or want to be refreshed in the faith, then RCIA is for you.
+Catholic 101 is for those who desire to become Catholic or who have questions about the Catholic faith.
+If you find yourself questioning your faith, you desire to grow in the faith, or you want to be refreshed in the faith, then Catholic 101 is for you.

 Adult Faith Formation Series